 Jersey City was the Gold Coast’s closely guarded secret for decades: Residents, old and new alike, talked with hushed pride about Chilltown and New York City dwellers just didn’t get the geography of convenience and culture right across the Hudson River.
 Well now, the word is out.

 More than two-and-a-half years ago, The New York Times asked the question, “Moving to Jersey City?” followed by “Join the Club.”
 Thanks to a steady stream of newcomers spurred by non-stop construction, Jersey City needs little introduction, but for those of you just getting to know the area, there is way more to it than the waterfront.
 Every neighborhood across Jersey City’s 15-mile expanse offers a unique place to call home.
+(If you’re interested in relocating, chat with the real estate experts at our partner Triplemint).

 Downtown, due to its unparalleled proximity to Manhattan, has experienced the most new development and is definitely the Jersey City you probably know about, but beyond the sky-high towers with luxury amenities, there are multiple urban microcosms comprising Downtown that create a refreshing diversity of architecture and availability.